qdouble/angular-webpack-starter/README.md

 ## Project Philosophy & Goals
  There are debates whether or not to keep starer seed projects minimal.
 After working on it and thinking about it for a while, the philosophy of this project is:
 * There are more than enough minimal starters out there, there's no need for to replicate them here.
-* If this starter is designed based off what is a useful starting point for real projects that are being worked on, it will be easier to maintain and easier to implement best practices and tricks
 * The main goal is to provide an environment where you can have great dev tools and create a production application without worrying about adding a bunch of stuff yourself.
-* The goal of your design should be so that you can easily copy and paste your app folder and your constants file into to a seed new update of this project and have it still work.
-Use constants and proper seperation to make upgrades easy.
-If you have any suggestions on areas where on how starter can be designed to make updates more pluggable, file an issue.
+* The goal of your design should be so that you can easily copy and paste your app folder and your constants file into to a new update of this project and have it still work.
+Use constants and have proper seperation to make upgrades easy.
+If you have any suggestions on areas where this starter can be designed to make updates more easy, file an issue.

 ## Basic scripts
 Default dev port is `3000`.

 Default production port is `8088`.

+Default universal port is `8000`.

 These can be changed in constants.js